License Plates & Placards in WashingtonCompare Car Insurance Quotes in 3 Steps

 For those with disabilities that impair their mobility, Washington can also issue disability license plates or placards that allow you to park closer to building entrances, among other parking privileges.

-Since 1997, Washington has required owners of registered vehicles to get new license plates every seven years.
+Washington requires owners of registered vehicles to get new license plates every 7 years.
 For $20, the state does allow you to keep the same license plate number.
 You may also transfer the plates to a new vehicle when you sell the old one, as long as the vehicles are the same class.

-Washington's standard license plate is the White Mountain design, which costs $30 for initial licensing and renewal.
-The state also offers a range of special plates, including:
+The state offers a range of special plates, including:

 - Washington colleges and universities